 Some more information on Les Halles de la Cartoucherie

-Formerly rehabilitated industrial workshops, the Halles de la Cartoucherie is a hybrid living venue combining food, sport, culture and work, in a Toulouse district in the midst of transformation.
-Open every day of the year, the Halles de la Cartoucherie has many activities in a building long of 190 meters: catering stalls, shops, sports spaces, offices and meeting rooms, as well as spaces with mixed use making it possible to deploy a rich programming composed of many free events.
+Formerly rehabilitated industrial workshops, Halles de la Cartoucherie is a hybrid living venue combining food, sport, culture and work, in a Toulouse district in the midst of transformation.
+Open every day of the year, Halles de la Cartoucherie has many activities, catering stalls, shops, sports spaces, offices and meeting rooms, as well as mixed use spaces, rich event programming many of which are free.

-We left out the other side of the hall, which was less colorful:
+We left out the other side of the hall, which borders a large square:

-On the way back, we saw some interesting street art:
+On the way back, we saw some cool street art:

 We also noted that although the Pont Neuf is relatively wide, it isn't swarmed with traffic and most of the lanes are for pedestrians, bikes, and scooters.